 Training for Motorcycle Mechanics

-PT Total Oil Indonesia held a series of training for motorcycle mechanics to help them to upgrade their knowledge in motorcycle maintenance and technology.
+PT Total Oil Indonesia held a series of training classes for motorcycle mechanics to help them increase their knowledge of motorcycle maintenance and technology.

 Why Training for Mechanics

-Motorcycles in Indonesia have become preferred mode of transportation.
-Affordable price, unreliable public transportation, and easy mobility in congested traffic are certainly among reasons why the public enjoys this vehicle.
-In 2013, the Indonesian Statistic Center data showed that there were almost 85 million units of motorcycle registered in the country, and the trend is going up.
-This leads to rising number of motorcycle workshops, including private workshops with mechanics with lower educational background who unfortunately are not all equipped with complete knowledge in motorcycle engines.
+Motorcycles in Indonesia have become the preferred mode of transportation.
+Affordable prices, unreliable public transportation, and easy mobility in congested traffic are certainly among the reasons why the public enjoys this vehicle.
+In 2013, Indonesian Statistic Center data showed that there were almost 85 million motorcycles registered in the country, and the trend is rising.
+This leads to a rising number of motorcycle workshops, including private workshops with mechanics with an inferior educational background who unfortunately do not have full knowledge of motorcycle engines.

-To obtain insights, in 2014 PT Total Oil Indonesia gathered mechanics and conducted focused group discussions.
-From the result of this study, it was discovered that 90% of the mechanics are high school graduates with no vocational skills in engine maintenance.
+To obtain insight into this issue, in 2014, PT Total Oil Indonesia gathered mechanics together and conducted focused group discussions.
+From the results of this study, it was discovered that 90% of the mechanics are high school graduates with no vocational skills in engine maintenance.
 They are doing their job based on experience and information sharing by other mechanics.
-Mechanics admit that they are in need of knowledge upgrade from reliable source, especially with the technology rapidly changes.
+Mechanics admit that they are in need of better knowledge from a reliable source, especially with rapidly changing technology.

-Responding to this situation, in 2015, PT Total Oil Indonesia together with Motor Plus tabloid conducted a series of training in five cities: Jakarta, Bandung, Cirebon, Semarang, and Yogyakarta.
-With extensive experience in motorcycle industry, Motor Plus tabloid was in charge to distribute the invitations to mechanics in the said cities.
-An expert in motorcycle engines, Tommy Huang, was invited to deliver the training.
-Tommy, with his widely known experience, is a well respected practitioner in the field.
+To address this situation, in 2015, PT Total Oil Indonesia and Motor Plus Magazine conducted a series of training classes in five cities: Jakarta, Bandung, Cirebon, Semarang, and Yogyakarta.
+With extensive experience in the motorcycle industry, Motor Plus Magazine was in charge to distributing the invitations to mechanics in these cities.
+An expert in motorcycle engines, Tommy Huang was invited to lead the training classes.
+Tommy, with his widely known experience, is a well-respected name in the field.
 Each session was attended by at least 100 mechanics from the surrounding area.

-The training sessions enjoyed enthusiast responses from participating mechanics.
-Not only theory was presented, but some practices were also shown, mainly to break popular myths among mechanics.
-For example whether lubricants with lower viscosity are always better options to keep better engine temperature.
+The training sessions received an enthusiast response from the participating mechanics.
+Not only was theory presented, but certain practices were also demonstrated, mainly to dispel popular myths among the mechanics.
+For example, whether lubricants with lower viscosity are always a better option for maintaining better engine temperature.

-The training drew enormous interests from motorcycle mechanics as they saw this as an opportunity to enrich their knowledge about the latest development in engine technology.
-“I want to learn directly from the expert, I hope we can have similar event in my city” said Mansur from Man Motor who came all the way from a small city 127 km away from Jakarta.
+The training drew enormous interest from motorcycle mechanics as they saw this as an opportunity to enrich their knowledge about the latest development in engine technology.
+“I want to learn directly from the expert and, I hope we can have a similar event in my city” said Mansur from Man Motor, who came all the way from a small city 127 km from Jakarta.

-With such positive response, Total is proud to be able to give added values to all participating mechanics, an opportunity that they probably don’t acquire often.
+With such a positive response, Total is proud to be able to provide added value to all the participating mechanics, an opportunity that they probably don’t enjoy often.